-- 1 cup of peas (about 100g, canned or frozen are fine)
+- 1 cup peas (fresh or frozen)

-- Optional – if you have them to hand, great.
-Throw them in!
+Optional – if you have them to hand, great – throw them in!

-- Chop the asparagus into small pieces.
+- Chop the asparagus into small pieces.5 oz asparagus

-- Finely dice an onion.
+- Finely dice an onion.1 small onion

 - Add the rice and toast for a minute or two. (optional: fry the rice in 1/2 cup white wine until the wine has evaporated)½ cup risotto rice, 2 tbsp white vinegar

-- Leave on a low simmer for 15 minutes (better stay nearby so you can give it an occasional stir)
+- Leave on a low simmer for 15 minutes (better stay nearby so you can give it an occasional stir).